Bill Gates and Melinda French Gates finalize their divorce

 The two have said they will continue to work together as co-chairs of their foundation.
 However, if after two years Gates and French Gates decide they cannot continue in their roles, French Gates will resign her positions as co-chair and trustee, The Bill and Melinda Gates Foundation announced earlier this month.

-If French Gates resigns, Gates would essentially buy her out of the foundation, one of the world’s largest private charitable organizations.
-Instead, she would receive resources from him to do her own philanthropic work.
-The resources received would be separate from the foundation’s endowment, according to the foundation.
+If French Gates resigns, Gates would essentially buy her out of the foundation, one of the world’s largest private charitable organizations, and she would receive resources from him to do her own philanthropic work.
+The resources received would be separate from the foundation’s endowment, according to foundation.